-Delicate and spicy Callaloo Soup is rich with the flavor of crab and rice!
+Trinidad Callaloo Soup is delicate and spicy and rich with the flavors of calalloo greens, crab and Caribbean seasonings!

 I was fortunate enough to come across some fresh callaloo (sometimes called callalou or callilu) greens this week, so grabbed them up to make a pot of callalou soup.
 They are rare in the market so you can understand how excited I was to come across them!